 1. Nishiki Fish Market

-This 400 year old gem of a market place follows a narrow undercover alley which houses the most incredible array of Japanese foods often cooked right in front of you.
+This 400-year-old gem of a market place follows a narrow undercover alley.
+The Nishiki Market houses the most incredible array of Japanese foods often cooked right in front of you.

 There are souvenir stalls, sweet shops, the freshest seafood, noodle shops, umbrella stores, and more.

 The atmosphere is electric as you thread your way down between the polite and friendly locals looking for your next snack.

 Eat your way from one end to the other, then turn around and head back and try the ones you miss the first time.

 This is such a fun and colourful way to spend a day.
 Don’t be afraid to try everything once in this food lover’s paradise!